Trip Facts

 Meals: Breakfast, Lunch & Dinner

-Start your adventure with a hearty breakfast in Pokhara before taking a scenic domestic flight to Jomsom.
-This mountain flight offers breathtaking aerial views of the Annapurna and Dhaulagiri Himalayan ranges.
+Begin your adventure with a hearty breakfast in Pokhara before boarding a scenic domestic flight to Jomsom.
+During the flight, enjoy breathtaking aerial views of the Annapurna and Dhaulagiri Himalayan ranges.

-Once you land in Jomsom, embark on a picturesque 30‑minute drive to Kagbeni, a historic Himalayan village in Upper Mustang.
-Check in at a cozy teahouse lodge, freshen up, and then explore the charming village of Tiri.
-Set off on a guided hike to a viewpoint that offers panoramic views of the valley—a perfect spot for landscape photography and soaking in the serenity.
+After landing in Jomsom, take a picturesque 30-minute drive to Kagbeni, a historic Himalayan village in Upper Mustang.
+Check into a cozy teahouse lodge, freshen up, and explore the charming village of Tiri.
+Join a guided hike to a nearby viewpoint, where panoramic valley views create the perfect setting for landscape photography and quiet moments in nature.

-In Tiri, you’ll also find the ancient Sandup Choeding Monastery, perched dramatically on a heart-shaped rock.
-As a spiritual landmark, it has served the local community for over 860 years.
-Though it was damaged by fire in the past, monks and nuns restored it with care, preserving its cultural and religious heritage.
+While in Tiri, visit the ancient Sandup Choeding Monastery, dramatically perched on a heart-shaped rock.
+For more than 860 years, this spiritual landmark has served the local community.
+Although fire once damaged the monastery, monks and nuns carefully restored it, preserving its rich cultural and religious heritage.

 Day 05: Trek to Chele